The Homogenizing Effect of Large Language Models on Human Expression and Thought: Reasoning Diversity

-This mismatch may stem from the very objectives used to train and evaluate LLMs, which emphasize measurable performance gains or compliance with verifiable behavioral metrics such as accuracy, informativeness, helpfulness, harmlessness, or formatting consistency \citep{bai2022training,glaese2022improving,guo2025deepseek}, rather than capturing the richness of human cognitive variation.
-As a result, most research prioritizes improving reasoning performance over assessing variation in reasoning approaches.
+This mismatch may stem from the very objectives used to train and evaluate LLMs, which emphasize measurable performance gains or compliance with verifiable behavioral metrics such as accuracy, informativeness, helpfulness, harmlessness, or formatting consistency \citep{bai2022training,guo2025deepseek}, prioritizes improving reasoning performance over assessing variation in reasoning approaches.
 Even cognitively inspired methods, such as analogical reasoning in LLMs \citep{yasunaga2023large}, tree-of-thought prompting \citep{yao2023tree}, and memory-based inference \citep{wiratunga2024cbr}, are typically optimized for correctness and general utility.
-The widespread success of chain-of-thought prompting \citep{wei2022chain} has further reinforced this narrow focus, encouraging homogenization in both datasets and model outputs \citep{han2025videoespresso,shao2024visual,liu2023logicot}.
-This emphasis on performance, along with over-reliance on techniques that maximize it, carries important consequences: iterative reasoning models frequently converge on repetitive strategies and struggle to generalize, raising concerns about the adaptability and cognitive diversity of a one-size-fits-all reasoning paradigm \citep{lingam2025enhancing,ziabari2025reasoning}.
+The widespread success of chain-of-thought prompting \citep{wei2022chain} has further reinforced this narrow focus, driving homogenization across multimodal reasoning \citep{shao2024visual,han2025videoespresso}.
+This emphasis on performance, and the overreliance on techniques that maximize it, raises concerns about the adaptability, generalizability, and cognitive diversity of a uniform reasoning paradigm \citep{ziabari2025reasoning}. { This overreliance and homogenization of reasoning already show documented downsides \citep{sui2025stop}.
+For instance, in a vehicle-classification task where most items followed a simple rule but a few violated it, chain-of-thought prompting made GPT-4o four times slower to learn correct labels, as step-by-step reasoning overgeneralized from regular patterns and overlooked exceptions and contextual cues \citep{liu2024mind}. }

-This imperative to maintain diversity extends beyond how LLMs reflect human reasoning to how they influence it. \citet{anderson2024homogenization} find that while users generate more and more elaborated ideas with ChatGPT, the semantic diversity of those ideas is reduced compared to unaided human ideation \citep{doshi2024generative}.
-Users also feel less ownership over the content, attributing creative responsibility more to the model than to themselves, an effect made more concerning by the fact that users rarely attempt to regain control over the generation process. \citet{dang2023choice} show that users tend to select from model-suggested continuations based on prior context rather than crafting explicit prompts, effectively deferring to the model whenever its output is ``good enough'' \citep{simon2019sciences}.
-These tendencies are especially pronounced when LLMs are used early in the ideation process, leading to diminished creativity and lower self-efficacy \citep{qin2025timing}.